top of page

 1. Special Focus: We concentrate solely on historically significant haute couture or designer patterns dating back to the 1920s.
 Our collection focuses primarily on the "golden age of couture."
 During the 1940s and 1950s, haute couture fashion created by renowned designers and fashion houses experienced its pinnacle of creativity, craftsmanship, and influence.

 2. Unique Collection: We boast the most extensive collection of haute couture patterns in the world.
-Some of these patterns are so rare that they might be the last copies left on Earth.
+Some of these patterns are so rare that they might be the last copies left on Earth and they do not exist in any other centralized archive in the world.

 3. Comparison: Unlike other pattern archives that only hold a few designer patterns among their sewing pattern collections, our focus is primarily on these designer pieces during a specific era.